i2000s/en/_posts/2017-06-01-miscellaneous-topics-not-covered-in-cquic-it-workshop.md

 tags: git matlab Jupyter scientific-computing
 categories: work-efficiency
 ---
-***Work In Progress!
-This post is part of the [2017 CQuIC computing summer workshop tutorial materials](https://cquic.github.io/summer17-computing-workshop/).***
+***This post is a part of the [2017 CQuIC computing summer workshop tutorial materials](https://cquic.github.io/summer17-computing-workshop/) with audio records available.***

 When designing the CQuIC summer 2017 IT workshop, we as the organizers have the following in mind:

-- Only teach some basic scientific computing skills that we think are crucial for student to be ready for doing research projects using modern IT techniques.
+- Only teach some basic scientific computing skills that we think are crucial for students to be ready for doing research projects using current IT techniques.
 - Instructors will only teach what they are familiar and comfortable with, and we focus on using one programming language for numerical and algebra calculations.
 - Let students work on their own, and instructors should never touch students' keyboards.